 By John B. Bellinger III

-The writer is a partner at Arnold & Porter and an adjunct senior fellow in international and national security law at the Council on Foreign Relations.
-He was legal adviser to the State Department from 2005 to 2009 and legal adviser to the National Security Council from 2001 to 2005.
+The writer is a partner at Arnold & Porter LLP and an adjunct senior fellow in international and national security law at the Council on Foreign Relations.
+He served as legal adviser for the State Department from 2005 to 2009.